rasulkireev/apw/src/content/books/pragmatic-thinking-and-learning.md

   - use SQ3R for written material
   - use Spaced Repitition (Anki) to test yourself often.
 Testing is one of the best ways to make sure you retain previously gained knowledge.
   - try to explain the idea you learned to someone else, personally or through a blog post/video tutorial.
+- your brain evolved to consume information through experience more than anything else.
+Sitting and consuming is not going to do much.
+You have to get out there an get experience learning the skill you want to achieve:
+  - learning a language? go and talk to someone
+  - learning a programming language? go and build a project with it
+  - learning brazilan jiu jutsu? go and train
+  - learning to play the guitar? go and play it
+  - learning to draw? go and draw
+  - learning to cook? go and cook
+- another thing that can improve the odds of you sticking to your learning plan is to make it playful. make it fun.
+- Give yourself permission to fail; it’s the path to success.
+- give yourself some time during the day to think. no phones, no projects, no learning, just thinking. wonderful things happen when you mind is let wild without being distracted.
+- Store your ideas in a notebook or a [wiki](/how-to-take-smart-notes), so that you can come back to it any time.
+Human do have a tendency to forget.
+- Switching context is an underrated way to distract yourself.
+Try to avoid it as much as possible.

 ## Highlights